-Devoting over a decade to providing exceptional customer service to NPC’s clients allowed Paul Lauer to bring a wealth of knowledge and real-world experience to his current position of Customer Service Manager.
+Devoting over a decade to providing exceptional customer service to NPC’s clients has enabled Paul Lauer to bring a wealth of knowledge and real-world experience to whatever customer-focused leadership role he tackles at NPC.
 “I think it’s hard to get the respect of your team,” he said, “unless you’ve done the job before and know it inside and out.”
 It also allowed him to hone his leadership skills before taking over the position.
 It wasn’t the quickest path, but Paul and his team know it was the right one.

 Paul found his passion for customer service at his first job out of college in a technical customer support role with a large healthcare company.
 Since then he’s been hooked.
 “I’ve always wanted to be connected with customers, it’s what I enjoy, it’s what I believe in,” he said.

 Paul’s next stop was NPC.
 “At first I was a manager… but for me, I wasn’t ready for it and it wasn’t right for me then,” he explained.